-Doryphore Board of Directors are elected by its existing members.
-New members join by invitation and acclamation of existing members.
+Doryphore Board of Directors are elected by existing members.
+New members join by invitation and acclamation by existing members

-Doryphore members provide creation and coordination of exhibitions, publications and projects produced for a range of partner organizations such as public galleries, museums, publishers and other groups.
-Exhibition-related work is combined with other contract work and arts administration.
-Member curators have experience as gallery directors, curators and writers, and often serve as mentors for entry-level individuals working as project assistants.
-Members are committed to paying professional artist, curatorial, and staff fees for projects.
+Doryphore members create and coordinate exhibitions, publications, symposia and projects for a range of partner organizations including public galleries, museums, publishers and community groups.
+We are committed to paying professional artist, curatorial, and staff fees for projects.

 Curator, Writer, Art Consultant, Public Art Planner

 Karen is an independent curator, writer, editor and art consultant who lives in Vancouver, Canada.
 She is currently a Public Art Planner for the City of Vancouver.
 Independent exhibitions include Allyson Clay: Imaginary Standard Distance (2002, Walter Phillips Gallery and touring); Variations on the Picturesque (2005, with Karen Love, Kitchener Waterloo Art Gallery) and Sara Angelucci: Of Landscape and Light (2007, Richmond Art Gallery), among others.
 She was formerly Director of Western Front (1986-1993); Director/Curator of the Burnaby Art Gallery (1993-1996); and Adjunct Curator, Presentation House Gallery (1997-2000).
 She received a Banff Centre Curatorial Fellowship in 2000 and a National Gallery Research Fellowship in 2004.
 Her writing has been published in Ciel Variable, Afterimage, Prefix, Blackflash, Parachute, High Performance, Video Guide and various exhibition catalogues.
 She is a founding member of Doryphore Independent Curators.